 - Test that the trigger moves freely within the trigger guard.
 If not, move it back & forth a few times to free up any binding.
 Pushing the trigger sideways in its housing will also help loosen its movement. - Place the Trigger assembly (Part P) into its cut out slot.
-Here again you want a snug fit but not so tight that it has to be forced in. - If forcing occurs note areas that need to be filed or removed.
-Remove wood sparingly. - Ensure the top bar of the trigger does not touch any wood. - If too loose note areas where wood putty is needed. - After inspecting trigger assembly fit, make sure that it is properly aligned with the barrel tang hole.
-If the holes are not perfectly aligned enlarge with a round wood file or drill bit. - Once all the excess areas have been removed and holes aligned proceed to the next step.
+Here again you want a snug fit but not so tight that it has to be forced in.

-- 4. Test that the wedge transverses from the right side of the stock and exits the cut out on the left side.
-Remove wedge. - Install the ramrod thimble/rib sling swivel assembly to the underside of the barrel with the two thimble/barrel rib screws.
+- If forcing occurs note areas that need to be filed or removed.
+Remove wood sparingly. - Ensure the top bar of the trigger does not touch any wood. - If too lose note areas where wood putty is needed. - After inspecting trigger assembly fit, make sure that it is properly aligned with the barrel tang hole.
+If the holes are not perfectly aligned enlarge with a round wood file or drill bit. - Once all the excess areas have been removed and holes aligned proceed to the next step. - Test that the wedge transverses from the right side of the stock and exits the cut out on the left side.
+Remove wedge.